cosmosgame/save-the-world/content/articles/index.md

         - world view
         - wounds and trauma
         - spiritual poverty
-- The Plan for the Plan
 - Who Am I?
   - Purpose?
   - Software engineer, personal growth, spiritual awakening
     - mind,body, and heart
     - many paths
     - all of me, all of you, all of us
     - lead by example
     - learnings (briefly mention, link to other page)
     - comfortable bringing together theories
     - simplify
     - focus on practical, measurable results
     - Open source leading the way
   - Open Source (engineer's mindset)
     - Surprising success
     - Harness all of us